-The restaurant is a serene, vaulted space overlooking the garden - the kind of spot where you could happily linger for hours.
+Gastronomic Villa Pignano restaurant is a serene, vaulted space overlooking the garden.
 We were treated to fresh, zingy flavours at every meal - for breakfast, a buffet of lavender-infused honey, homemade jams, juices and just-baked bread; for lunch, pasta with a medley of tomatoes, followed by silky olive-oil ice-cream.
-Once a week, staff organise a pizza night in the grounds or a roast in the old medieval kitchen.
-Our stay coincided with the latter, and we gorged ourselves on flame-grilled pork while chatting to other guests in front of a blazing hearth.
+The Tuscan wines served are biodynamic and organic.
+There's also a dining room known as the Medieval Fireplace where you can feast on traditional fare at a communal table (open evenings spring and autumn only).
+Here we gorged ourselves on flame-grilled pork while chatting to other guests by a blazing hearth.

 If you’re staying in a maisonette or cottage, you can self-cater in your fully equipped kitchen, or wander up to the restaurant; breakfast is included in the rates.

 - Chef on request